darkn3rd/script-tut/testbox/README.md

 The test harness (`Script.rb` for Rake, `TestBox.psm1` for psake) will run each languag's implmentation of the lession, catpure the final output, and compare it to the expected result, and then generate a a summary report.

 Each language directory just supplies a thin `Rakefile` or `psakefile.ps1` that imports the shared harness, so the comparison logic, tolerance rules (precision, unordered output, etc.), and pass/fail/skip reporting live in one place rather than being duplicated per language.
-Running `rake` or `.\psake.cmd` in any lesson directory drives this harness against that directory's scripts and prints a PASS/FAIL/SKIP report with a summary tally.
+Running `rake` in any lesson directory drives the Rake harness against that directory's scripts; running `Invoke-psake` (from `pwsh`, cross-platform) drives the psake harness the same way.
+Both print a PASS/FAIL/SKIP report with a summary tally.

 ## Requirements